 US Department of Defense Raises Security Concerns Over Proposed Offshore Wind Energy Areas in Central Atlantic

-The US Department of Defense has raised security concerns over several proposed areas (WEAs) in the Central Atlantic region, according to a recent statement.
-The and pointed to four of the six WEAs, including the two large eastern deepwater areas, as potentially affecting military operations.
+The has raised security concerns over several proposed areas (WEAs) in the region, according to a recent statement.
+The US Navy and Air Force pointed to four of the six WEAs, including the two large eastern deepwater areas, as potentially affecting military operations.
 They noted that the two remaining parcels, the smallest proposed, will require additional study.

 As the process moves forward, BOEM has said that they will incorporate the DoD's compatibility assessment into the spatial model being used to inform identification of final Wind Energy Areas in the Central Atlantic.
 The bureau has emphasized the importance of collaboration with the DoD in this process, stating that “because BOEM was already collaborating with DoD, we did not incorporate a DoD compatibility assessment in the draft Wind Energy Areas released for public comment in November 2022.”